 The more shares you get, the stronger your inbound link profile becomes.
 This, in turn, establishes your website (and your brand) as an authority in your industry.

 It is quite evident that when it comes to creating written content, quality supersedes quantity.
 The entire hullabaloo around average blog post length only matters when your content is above a certain standard.

 Let’s now take a look at some statistics on average blog post length.

 What Do the Numbers Say About Average Blog Post Length?

 In 2016, Brian Dean and his team at Backlinko analyzed 1 million Google search results to identify search engine ranking factors.

-According to the study, the average word count of Google’s first page results is 1,890 words.
+According to the study, the average blog post length of Google’s first page results was 1,890 words.
 The study further pointed out that long-form content significantly outperforms short-form blog posts.

 Image via Backlinko

-The figures revealed that blog posts with a word count between 3,000 and 10,000 got the most shares.
+The figures revealed that blog posts with an average blog post length between 3,000 and 10,000 got the most shares.
 The study recommended an average blog post length of 2000+ words if you want your content to become viral.